teamhanko/hanko/hanko-js/README.md

 # &lt;hanko-auth&gt; element

 The `<hanko-auth>` element offers a complete user interface that will bring a modern login and registration experience to your users.
-It integrates the Hanko API, a backend that provides the underlying functionalities.
+It integrates the [Hanko API](../backend/README.md), a backend that provides the underlying functionalities.

 ## Features

 * Registration and login flows with and without passwords
-* Platform Authenticators (e.g. Apple's Passkeys, Windows Hello, etc.)
+* Passkey authentication
 * Passcodes, a convenient way to recover passwords and verify email addresses
 * Language support for English and German